You Can Fortify Your Own Foods

 2. How meaningful is the claim?

-3. Do you really need this additive?
+3. Do you need this additive?

-So the value of prepackaged fortified foods depends upon whether they were originally good for us, and if we actually require the vitamins and minerals that have been added to maintain our health.
+So the value of prepackaged fortified foods depends upon whether they were originally good for us, and if we require the vitamins and minerals that have been added to maintain our health.
 This is where a registered dietitian can provide useful direction for our individual needs and goals.

 Self-Fortification